Charlie Thomson

-Charles Richard Thomson (2 March 1930 – 6 January 2009), also known as Chic Thomson, was a Scottish football goalkeeper.
+Charles Richard Thomson (2 March 1930 – 6 January 2009), also known as Chick Thomson, was a Scottish football goalkeeper.
 After playing for Clyde he won the 1954–55 Football League with Chelsea and the 1959 FA Cup Final with Nottingham Forest.

 Life and playing career

 Clyde

 Born in Perth, the son of Falkirk's goalkeeper, also named Charlie Thomson, Thomson began his career with Clyde.
 One of his first appearances for the club came in the Scottish Cup against Rangers at Hampden Park, though his side lost 4–1.
 He stayed with the club until October 1952.

 Chelsea

 He became one of the first signings of new Chelsea manager, Ted Drake.
 Thomson was a member of Chelsea's 1954–55 league title-winning side playing in the final 16 games of the run-in.
 That included the title decider against Chelsea's main rivals, Wolverhampton Wanderers, in which Thomson made a crucial last-minute save to secure a 1–0 win.

 He struggled to retain his position as Chelsea's first-choice goalkeeper losing out to Bill Robertson.
 Thomson transferred in 1957 having made 59 Chelsea appearances.